 An executor can be a spouse, adult child, a legally-appointed friend or relative, or a trust company named by the decedent in their will or trust (decedent means the person who has died).
 The executor’s job is made so much harder if information hasn’t been pulled together nor decisions made in advance.

-Check out this partial list of steps to shut down the many aspects of a life, a part of Gail Rubin’s new book KICKING THE BUCKET LIST: 100 Downsizing and Organizing Things To Do Before You Die.
+Check out this partial list of steps to shut down the many aspects of a life, a part of Gail Rubin’s book KICKING THE BUCKET LIST: 100 Downsizing and Organizing Things To Do Before You Die.

 - Obtain copies of death certificates.